devneelesh921/Documentation/OT MS Understanding/Redis/Redis POC/README.md

 ## Redis Installation on Ubuntu

 This guide provides the steps to install and configure Redis on Ubuntu.

-## Prerequisites

-- Ubuntu 20.04 or later
-- A user with `sudo` privileges

 ## Installation Steps